Stretched Resolution Calculator

 Choose a target aspect ratio

-The calculator instantly shows the stretched resolution, your native aspect ratio, and the effective horizontal FOV change percentage.
+The calculator instantly shows the stretched resolution, your native aspect ratio, and the effective horizontal FOV change percentage going from native to stretched.

 Compare the visual difference